 I received a gorgeous hardcover cookbook to review recently and I do mean gorgeous.
-Greek Revival: Cooking for Life is actually my first collection of Greek recipes and for someone who’s cookbook collection numbers in the hundreds, that’s saying something.
+Greek Revival: Cooking for Life (Amazon link) is actually my first collection of Greek recipes and for someone who’s cookbook collection numbers in the hundreds, that’s saying something.

 It’s not that I don’t love Greek food… I absolutely do.
 I guess I just never figured I could MAKE Greek food that tasted as good as it does when an actual Greek is behind the apron.